-Shoe of the Day at Milan Fashion Week: Gucci’s Cactus Flower Boots
+Shoe of the Day at Milan Fashion Week: Marco de Vincenzo’s Glitter Frosting Kitten Heel Bootie

 Day 1 (Feb.
 22)

 Alessandro Michele’s cactus flower boots are the fall footwear update that Gucci fans have been waiting for.
-They came in both black and white versions, with an embossed leather motif traced in tiny pin head studs.
+They came in both black and white versions, with an embossed leather motif traced in pinhead studs.
 For extra style points, wear them with red lace footless tights and unleash your inner Dolly Parton.

 Want more?